Feo's Stuff

 Aliens cast

 An apparently fully automated troop ship, the Sulaco, brings Ripley, Burke and Gorman's platoon of colonial marines to orbit around LV-426.
 Immediately some soldiers stand out, including Hudson (Bill Paxton: THE TERMINATOR, NEAR DARK, PREDATOR 2, FRAILTY), Hicks (Michael Biehn: THE TERMINATOR, MEGIDDO: The Omega Code 2) and Vasquez (Jenette Goldstein: NEAR DARK, TERMINATOR 2).
-Also on board, much to Ripley's dislike, is an android (who prefers being called an 'artificial person') named Bishop (Lance Henrickson: THE TERMINATOR, NEAR DARK, ALIEN 3, ALIEN VS. PREDATOR).
+Also on board, much to Ripley's dislike, is an android (who prefers being called an 'artificial person') named Bishop (Lance Henriksen: THE TERMINATOR, NEAR DARK, ALIEN 3, ALIEN VS. PREDATOR).
 Ripley's previous experience with androids (the character 'Ash' in the first movie) has made her a bit skittish around synthetics.

 In an awesome sequence a dropship brings them to the surface and the troops cautiously approach the apparently abandoned settlement.
 The power is still on and there's no outward signs of damage, but the people are gone.
 All but one: a half-crazed little girl named Newt (Carrie Henn) who clearly has been living here alone for some time.